quillforms/quillforms-make-api-docs/README.md

 ### `unsubscribe` :

-Used for detaching new form entry trigger subscription.
+Used for detaching `NewFormEntry` webhook.

 #### Request example: